 It is most crucial component of communication.
 There are different ways in which messages can be sent and they can be presentation, written documents or an advertisement.
 The message transfer from the sender to receiver.
 It is not necessary that what the sender intends to send.
 The message is what is perceived by the receiver.
 Therefore, the sender should not only create and send forward the message, but also find out the ways to make the message easy for the receiver.

+Channel

+The message travels from the sender to the receiver through a medium that is known as channel.
+There are many types of channels, like speakers, newspapers, T.V, internet and radio, as in the written form it may be a magazine, book or reports, etc. For every channel there are advantages and disadvantages too.
+For example, a disadvantage for a written communication is that the receiver is unable to evaluate the tone of the sender.
+To reduce this problem, communicators send written messages clearly, so that they don’t have to rely on the message tone, and the sender sends the message accurately.
+One of the advantages of T.V as a communication channel is that it conveys the message to a wide audience by some sort of editing.

+Feedback:

+Feedback is the response of the receiver.
+The receiver has to give his response either by asking questions or by making comments.
+Feedback helps the sender to know that how his message has been interpreted.
+Remember feedback might be positive and negative and even feedback is also the part business communication process.

 BARRIER TO COMMUNICATION